abhi1510/flask-angular-sse/README.md

 # flask-angular-sse
-SSE implementation in flask and angular
+SSE implementation in flask and angular.
+Flask server streams data on regular interval.
+Angular client has an implementation of EventSource as Observable.
+If any component needs to get the sse, simple inject Sse as provider and subscribe to it in ngOnInit and unsubscribe in ngOnDestroy.

 ## Flask Server